tisquantum/sectors/docs/index.md

 Each Operating Round, companies will take turns in **company priority** order.
 On their turn, players will vote for a set of company actions to take place.
 The number of actions a company can take is directly tied to its current company tier.
 Actions are paid for with assets from the company treasury.

+#### Action Cost

+Some actions have a fixed price, while others have tiered costs.
+During an Operating Round, the first company to take a tiered action pays the lowest price, the next company pays the next tier, and all subsequent companies pay the highest price.

 #### General Actions
 {: #general-actions }